manu-Char/manu-Char/README.md

 # 👋 Hi, I'm **Manmath Bharde**
-💻 Web Developer in Progress | 🛡️ Cybersecurity Learner | 🤖 AI & Generative AI Explorer
+💻 Web Developer | 🛡️ Cybersecurity Enthusiast | 🤖 AI & Generative AI Enthusiast

 🎓 I'm a passionate **Computer Engineering student** with a drive to innovate, code, and solve real-world problems through technology.
 I enjoy crafting intuitive web experiences, diving into the world of cybersecurity, and experimenting with emerging tech like Generative AI.